SumoLogic/sumologic-kubernetes-collection/deploy/docs/Non_Helm_Installation.md

   * Your Kubernetes cluster must allow [outbound access to Sumo Logic](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security) to setup collection.
 Using a proxy is not currently supported.
   * Please review our [minimum requirements](../README.md#minimum-requirements) and [support matrix](../README.md#support-matrix)

+To get an idea of the resources this chart will require to run on your cluster, you can reference our [performance doc](./Performance.md).

 ## Prerequisite

 Sumo Logic Apps for Kubernetes and Explore require you to add the following [fields](https://help.sumologic.com/Manage/Fields#Manage_fields) in the Sumo Logic UI to your Fields table schema.
 This is to ensure your logs are tagged with relevant metadata.
 This is a one time setup per Sumo Logic account.